-Cristina attended six different schools between K-12 including public, public charter, and schools giving her a unique understanding of the difficulties that schools face.
-She translated this experience into practice during her time as a Teach For America corps member in Las Vegas, Nevada where she taught Geometry and founded an AP Statistics program.
+As a student, Cristina attended public, public charter, and parochial schools giving her a unique understanding of the difficulties that schools face across sectors.
+She translated this experience into practice during her time as a high school math teacher in Las Vegas, Nevada where she taught Geometry and founded an AP Statistics program.
 After leaving the classroom, Cristina served as a Legislative Fellow in the Office of Senator Sheldon Whitehouse where she worked on ESSA implementation, college and career readiness and workforce development strategies.

 Cristina has a BA from New York University with dual majors in Economics and History and an M.Ed. from the University of Nevada, Las Vegas specializing in Secondary Mathematics.
 She is a huge New England Patriots fan and can usually be found with her nose in a book or experimenting in her kitchen.

 - Research, Program Analysis and Program Strategy

 - Teacher Leadership, Teacher Voice and Career Pathways

 With my gigantic (and loud!)
 Puerto Rican family